Background

 Setting up the relaxed clock analysis

-While you are waiting for BEAST to finish, it is time to set up the relaxed clock analysis.
-This is now straightforward if BEAUti is still open (if BEAUti was closed, open BEAUti, and load the file
+While you are waiting for the strict clock analysis to finish, you can set up the relaxed clock analysis.
+This is now straightforward if BEAUti is still open (if BEAUti was closed, open BEAUti and load the file

 HBVStrict.xml